 - Younger and Hipper: All of them are based on the Captain Ethnic characters from Superfriends, only younger and with their more offensive traits removed.
 The sole exception is Virgil, though he could be seen as a stand-in for Black Vulcan.
 If they do become antagonists, they will also be expies of the Ultimen from Justice League Unlimited, only swapping out the Wonder Twins for El Dorado.

 Voiced by: Gregg Rainwater

-- Abusive Parents: He has this relationship with his mom's live-in boyfriend, which is why he ran away from home.
+- Abusive Parents: He has a bad relationship with his mom's live-in boyfriend, which is why he ran away from home.
 His mother was appallingly neglectful.
 Though in her defense, she seemed to be pretty terrified of said boyfriend as is the case with all real life victims of abuse.

 - Disappeared Dad: His father is implied to be deceased.

 - Glass Cannon: On the one hand, his astral projection power gives him Super Strength.
 On the other hand, he shares any pain the projection would, which makes it a lot easier to disable him than one would think.
 Anything that can get through the projection can also potentially hit him, making him extremely vulnerable since he's a standard human otherwise.
 Tye seems to have gotten better at handling the pain in "The Hunt", but still gets floored pretty easily when Black Beetle lands a solid hit.

 - Icy Blue Eyes: To indicate his somewhat aloof manner and his status as The Cynic.
 Tye originally had brown eyes, but changed to blue, due to the type of tests The Reach did on him and the others.

 - Immune to Bullets: Or lasers, rather.
 They bounce right off his avatar, though he does admit that the lasers do hurt somewhat.